yusuf-ad/The-Wild-Oasis-Website/README.md

 </div>
 ```

-Only rendering errors will be caught in React Error Boundary
+# React Error Boundary

-So if in your own applications,
+Only rendering errors will be caught in React Error Boundary.

-you ever have a finite set of values
+## Application Considerations

-for a dynamic segment of a URL,
+In your own applications, if you ever have a finite set of values for a dynamic segment of a URL, it's always a good idea to inform Next.js about those.

-it's always a good idea to tell Next.js about those
+## Using generateStaticParams() Function

-by using generateStaticParams() function.
+You can do this by using the `generateStaticParams()` function.